 Phase 3: Tabuteau’s Long Scrape on a Shortened Reed made during the Early 1950s

-In 1951, the reed in the photographs below was given by Marcel Tabuteau to Ted Heger, who was studying privately at the Ludlow Street Studio.
+In 1951, the reed in the photographs below was given by Marcel Tabuteau to Curtis student, Ted Heger.
 The lack of a clear delineation between heart and back and the missing overlap of the blades are noteworthy.
 The lack of delineation might indicate that the center of the gouge was thinner than .55 mm.
 Still, it should be said that there are occasionally reeds that will vibrate perfectly well without having an unusually thin gouge.
 In addition, it should be noted that the staple has been cut back from 47mm to 44 mm in order to raise the pitch of the reed.

 Tabuteau often had difficult days with reeds!